6 Video Interview Tips For You

-Applying for jobs in Australia is easier than ever now thanks to Skype and other platforms that allow video interviews to occur.
+Applying for jobs in Australia is easier than ever now thanks to platforms like Zoom that allow video interviews to occur.

 However, the interview process can still be a nerve-racking and stressful experience, especially if you are unsure on how a video interview should play out.

-In a video interview, it’s obvious that you should pay attention to your professionalism as well as your communication.
-But there are more things to be aware of when preparing for a video interview and here are six tips to help you understand what they are.
+In a video interview, it’s obvious that you should pay attention to your professionalism as well as your communication style.
+But there are more things to be aware of when preparing for a video interview and here are six video interview tips to help you understand what they are.
 So here are some video interview tips for you to follow!

 It sounds simple, but if you’re on a laptop connected to the Internet via wi-fi, you will want to make sure that wi-fi will not drop out during your interview.

-Situations where things go wrong often during important moments in life, such as a video interview for your dream job!
+Sometimes things going wrong in life happen!
 Believe it or not, your interview being cut short because of a technical issue really annoys an employer.

 You’re now beginning to understand that you should always take video interviews seriously.

-So, your next step is to find a place you feel most comfortable in and one with a background that will help add to your professionalism as well as your personality.
+So, your next step is to find a place you feel most comfortable in.
+And one with a background that will help add to your professionalism.

-The employer will always take note of the background behind you, so you will want to ensure that the lighting is clear, and the background is well presented.
+The employer will always take note of the background behind you!
+So you will want to ensure that the lighting is clear, and the background is well presented.
 Our next video interview tip is to have a plain white background, ideally where there’s no noise or distractions.

 This one is easy.
 Switch your phone to silent before the interview and turn off all notifications.